scottyhq/cb-resources/docs/technical-resources/patterns/security.md

 ## General Security Considerations

 Regardless of legal compliance, if the safety of the data you keep in the cloud is a concern, there are practices you can take to mitigate the risk of unauthorized theft or ransomware attacks.

-Following are some good about how to adopt a cybersecurity mindset.
-While each is authored by a specific cloud vendor, they are generally applicable regardless of which platform you are using.
+For starters, check out our [CloudBank Solution on securing your data](../../solutions/cbs-security).
+Following that, here are some great articles from cloud vendors about adopting a cybersecurity mindset.
+While each is authored by a specific vendor, they are generally applicable regardless of which platform you are using.

 - [GCP: Best practices to protect your organization against ransomware threats](https://cloud.google.com/blog/products/identity-security/5-pillars-of-protection-to-prevent-ransomware-attacks)
 - [IBM's definitive guide to ransomware](https://www.ibm.com/downloads/cas/EV6NAQR4) (PDF)